 Off the back of the book’s success, the duo embarked on another exciting project.
 'Ninebarrow Musical Walking Holidays' would give folk music fans the opportunity to come to Dorset for a luxury break – where they would be led on guided walks through the stunning Dorset landscape by Jon and Jay, whilst getting to experience the best food and drink available in Dorset.
 Each day would be capped off with a concert from some of the rising stars of the UK folk scene.
 The first 2020 holiday sold out within 24 hours of being launched, and so the duo decided to expand with a second; this also sold out over a year in advance.
 Plans to expand these holidays are already in place for 2021.

-Because of the strong link between Ninebarrow’s music and the Dorset landscape, the duo were invited to record an episode of Clare Balding’s Ramblings for BBC Radio 4 in October 2019.
+In October 2019, the duo were invited to record an episode of Clare Balding’s Ramblings for BBC Radio 4.
 Following the broadcast, in which Clare described the Jon and Jay’s singing as “So lovely!”, the duo’s two most recent albums immediately jumped to No. 1, No. 2 in Amazon’s Folk Best-Seller chart

 In addition to their live shows, publishing, recording work and walking tours, Ninebarrow have also worked on a number of commissioned projects.
 In the summer of 2014, the duo were commissioned by Artsreach Dorset to write a series of songs inspired by the South Dorset Ridgeway and designed to raise awareness of the rich archaeological heritage of the area.
 These songs were showcased in exhibitions across Dorset throughout the spring and summer of 2015.
 They were also commissioned by the ‘Off The Map’ Dance company in the summer of 2017 to write and record the soundtrack to a brand new contemporary dance production entitled ‘Folklore’, which takes inspiration from three folk tales from the south west of England.
 The duo spent two months working on the project, which was partially funded by Arts Council England.